ripsawridge/site/site/contents/cma/2014/shorts.md

 views.
 Some skimming clouds wisping around me on the scrambling sections, and a couple kids playing at the Tegernseer Hütte.

+### Habicht
+_July 13, 2014_

+A day trip from the car by the normal route.
+A week of bad weather left the mountain very snowy.
+It took me a bit over 4 hours to go up and down from the Innsbrucker Hut.
+The fresh snow and occasional showers of rain and snow made the going slow and a bit tricky.
+Impressive mountain, I'd like to come back for more routes.

 ### Flintsbach
 _June 3, 2014_